anoma/nspec/docs/node_architecture/types/engine_environment.juvix.md

 - A list of timers that have been set.

-This data is encapsulated within the `EngineEnvironment` type family, which is parameterised by four types: `S`, representing the local state, `I`, representing the type of incoming messages to the engine instance, `M`, representing the type of mailboxes' states, and finally, `H`, representing the type of handles for timers.
+This data is encapsulated within the `EngineEnvironment` type family, which is parameterised by four types:

+- `S`, representing the local state,
+- `I`, representing the type of engine-specific messages (defined in their respective overview page),
+- `M`, representing the type of mailboxes' states, and
+- `H`, representing the type of handles for timers.

 These same letters will be used in the rest of the document to represent these types.

 ```juvix
 type EngineEnvironment (S I M H : Type) :=